 Step 2: Interest

-At this point the art lover is already aware of who you are and what you do, but you need to be present in their day to day with different art marketing pushes to keep them engaged and keep you on top of mind.
+At this point, the art lover is already aware of who you are and what you do, but you need to be present in their day to day with different art marketing pushes to keep them engaged and your work top of mind.

-One of the best ways to engage your audience with your work are online art shows, these are virtual exhibitions you can easily curate and customize to your liking.
-These are available 24-7, from any part of the world.
-Your exhibition is just one click away for anyone who’s online and gives you the chance to not only present your work but to tell a story around it, helping visitors get immersed in what you propose as an artist.
+One of the best ways to engage your audience with your work is through online art shows; these are virtual exhibitions you can easily curate and customize to your liking.
+These are available 24/7, from any part of the world.
+Your exhibition is just one click away for anyone who’s online and gives you the chance to not only present your work but to tell a story around it, helping visitors get immersed in what you propose as an artist

 Step 3: Intent